 This is our story..

 I took Jasmine to see our GP in Hitchin on 13th January because she had not been herself since getting over a virus.
 She was clingy, wanting to be carried, not eating very much and more tired than usual.
 She didn’t seem enthused by her playgroups and activities which had just restarted after the Christmas break.
-She had also developed a barely there, off and on’ lazy’ eye, but I wondered if that could be inherited from her Daddy who had patches as a child.
+She had also developed a barely there, off and on’ lazy’ eye, but I wondered if that could be a seperate issues and inherited from her Daddy who had eye patches to correct a squint as a child.

 Jasmine’s GP , Dr Helen Davies, was fantastic.
 She listened to my concerns, and in her own words felt Jasmine was probably ‘just a bit post viral’ until I mentioned the recent onset of the lazy eye.
 She also noticed that when Jasmine went over to a toy box in the room she walked with a wide based gait.
-She asked me how long Jasmine had been walking for and I agreed the walk was unusual.
+She asked me how long Jasmine had been walking for and when she found out Jasmine was an experienced walker we discussed how she was walking today and both agreed the walk was unusual.
 Dr Davies instantly recognised Jasmine might be suffering from a post viral neurological condition, and phoned the Lister Hospital, Stevenage to make an immediate referral to the paediatric team.